-Acoustic guitarist Maneli Jamal has lived in five different countries (Iran, Belarus, Germany, USA, Canada) and moved twenty times by the time he was 18.
-The young artist gained a sense of musical maturity rarely seen among his peers especially when he transforms his nomadic life experiences into musical movements using extended guitar techniques.
+Award winning guitarist, Maneli Jamal has lived in five different countries, (Iran, Belarus, Germany, USA, Canada) and moved twenty times by the time he was 18.
+The young artist gained a sense of musical maturity rarely seen among his peers especially when he transforms his life experiences into music using extended guitar techniques.
 There aren't many players in his style that have Jamal's balance of power and sensitivity, nor his breadth of ideas.
-His rhythmic ... (more)
+Maneli has won numerous ... (more)

 Maneli currently offers 36 guitar lessons at JamPlay, with 36 intermediate lessons.